Mbeatrizba/Testing/README.md

 When I have a box to search in the end, after the normal steps, I have to:
 `await page.keyboard.press("Enter")`, so I can use the enter button to search.

-## Page Objects Pattern
+### Page Objects Pattern

+> _What is a design pattern?_

 A design pattern that creates an object repository for storing all web elements.
 It's useful to reduce code duplication and improves test casing mantenace.

--To create a page objects pattern I'm going to:
+- To create a page objects pattern I'm going to:

 ```sh
 import { expect, Locator, Page } from "@playwright/test";